duclingg/CSCI3453_Lab1/README.md

 Labeled each processed set of data to indicate the corresponding output (e.g., Matrix A, Matrix B, etc.).
 The program should accommodate matrices with a maximum size of 10000x10000.

+## Status of program
+Currently:
+Correctly reading from input file with small maximum row and column size.
+Matrix multiplcation working as intended.

+### TODO:
+- Print out which worker thread is being used for each row in the resultant matrix
+- Display total execution time

 ## Source Files